 The Liberty Bell previously resided in the tower of Independence Hall and famously chimed on the day that the Declaration of Independence had its first public reading on July 8, 1776.
 It’s well recognized crack has been there since first arriving to Pensylvania (the correct spelling at the time.)
 The last time it chimed was in 1846 in celebration of George Washington’s birthday.
 That chime caused the mended break to crack again, irreparably.

 There aren’t formal tours of the Liberty Bell, you simply wait in line (free) to access the building in which it is housed.
 (Or, if you prefer, there’s a window on the east side of the building that you can view the bell without waiting.)

-After our tour, we went to the Independence Beer Garden for surprisingly affordable food and drinks in a great atmosphere.
+After the tour, stop by Independence Beer Garden for surprisingly affordable food and drinks in a great atmosphere.